 Bag Helpers.
 When arriving in Bali, you may be approached by people dressed like airport officials who offer to take your bags for you and walk you through customs.
 Only accept this if you’re willing to give them a “tip” for their services.

 Monkey Business.
 Monkeys are cute, but they’re also crazy.
 Be careful with your belongings around the monkeys that occupy many of Bali’s temples – they are very, very good at stealing things like glasses, cameras and handbags.
 Leave anything you don’t want to gift to the monkeys in the car.
 Also, there are people selling bananas you can give to these monkeys.
 Our recommendation is don’t buy the bananas.
-It’s one of those things that seems like a good idea…until you have a full-grown monkey clawing his way up your body to get at those bananas.
+It’s one of those things that seem like a good idea…until you have a full-grown monkey clawing his way up your body to get at those bananas.

 Timeshare Scams.
 Timeshare scams are commonplace in Bali.
-You might be approached by a friendly street canvasser or even cold-called at your hotel – even if the caller knows your name and nationality, just remember that they were probably tipped-off by someone who saw your data and politely decline their offer for a “prize” or a “holiday you’ve won.”
+You might be approached by a friendly street canvasser or even cold-called at your hotel – even if the caller knows your name and nationality, just remember that they were probably tipped-off by someone who saw your data and politely declines their offer for a “prize” or a “holiday you’ve won.”

 If you go along with them, you’ll be subjected to a very long, high-pressure sales presentation and if you actually buy the “holiday club” product – just know that timeshare is a completely unregulated industry in Indonesia.

 Be Traffic Cautious.
-When people think of the dangers in visiting Bali, the first thing that comes to most minds is terrorism.
+When people think of the dangers of visiting Bali, the first thing that comes to most minds is terrorism.
 Yet, the sad fact is that Bali’s roads are statistically far more dangerous than bombs.
 The traffic can be bad in touristy parts of Bali where foot traffic and street traffic commingle in a constant, hectic dance.
 There are hardly walkable sidewalks around the highly foot-trafficked areas of Kuta beach in southern Bali and combined with the lack of road rules, the chance of accidents is high.

 Rabies.
 There have been a few recorded cases of rabies in Bali – avoid contact with dogs, cats, monkeys and other animals known to carry rabies.
 If bitten seek immediate medical attention.